Waterproof DecksCreating a dry area underneath a raised deck

 Looking for a cost effective way to waterproof the underside of an elevated deck?

-The biggest problem with turning unused areas below elevated decks is finding an economical way of waterproofing the underside so water doesn’t drip through to the space below.
+Without a doubt, the biggest problem with turning unused areas below elevated decks into useful spaces is finding an economical way of waterproofing the underside so water doesn’t drip through to the space below.

 And the beauty of HandyDeck deck tiles is that they simply snap together, automatically aligning themselves accurately and precisely, with constant gaps between the tiles.
 So a typical deck waterproofing job can be completed in just a couple of hours, not days.